Guidance

 Approved exporter authorisations issued in the UK prior to the UK leaving the EU remain valid in the UK for goods exported under the UK-South Korea trade agreement.

-Using EU materials and processing in your exports to South Korea
+Using EU materials and processing in your imports from and exports to South Korea (EU cumulation)

-You can use EU materials or processing in your exports to South Korea.
-The UK and Korea must have fulfilled the necessary requirements set out in the Rules of Origin Protocol.
-You must also ensure the working or processing you do in the UK goes beyond the minimal operations listed in the agreement and that the other relevant conditions are met.
+You must ensure the manufacturing you do in the UK or South Korea goes beyond the insufficient working or processing listed in the agreement and that the other relevant conditions are met.

 For example, you cannot simply package or label a product from the EU and export it to South Korea as a good originating in the UK.

-See the list of minimal operations in Article 6 of the Rules of Origin Protocol in the UK-South Korea trade agreement text.
+See the list of insufficient operations in Article 6 of the Rules of Origin Protocol in the UK-South Korea trade agreement text.

-Sending your goods to South Korea through the EU and other countries
+Sending your goods to South Korea or the UK through the EU and other countries (direct transport)

 Goods transited through the EU are not subject to the same restrictions as those in transit through other countries.